The rebirth of a Renaissance world wonder

 Over several years, the restorer evaluated old models of the castle, studied historical engravings and oil paintings from the 17th century.
 Fortunately, some sketches by the Tola brothers for the Altan were found in the Kupferstichkabinett.
 A photo by the Dresden photographer Hermann Krone from 1865 also provided information about the motifs.
 But in which style did the artists paint?
 “Because the Tola brothers didn’t leave any paintings behind, we had to look for other role models,” reports Matthias Zahn.

-This is shown by the Frescoes on the altan
+This is what the frescoes on the Altan show

-While the sgraffito depictions in the large courtyard show scenes from Roman antiquity, the frescoes on the balcony are dedicated to biblical themes.
-The first floor deals with the conversion of Paul from the New Testament.
-The second floor shows Joseph and Mary with the baby Jesus and the Three Kings.
-A scene from the Old Testament can be seen on the third floor: The Queen of Sheba pays her respects to King Solomon.
+While the sgraffito depictions in the Great Palace Courtyard show scenes from Roman antiquity, the frescoes on the Altan are devoted to biblical themes.
+The first floor focuses on the conversion of Paul from the New Testament.
+The second floor shows Joseph and Mary with the baby Jesus and the Three Wise Men.
+The third upper floor features a scene from the Old Testament: The Queen of Sheba pays her respects to King Solomon.

 With his team of seven, he visited villas, churches and palaces to study the frescoes of the 16th century.
 They travelled to Brescia and came across the workshop of Girolamo Romanino, a painter of the Italian High Renaissance.
 They researched contemporaries of the Tola brothers and discovered Lattanzio Gambara.